 CW Smith

-My first formal music lessons were on piano and trombone, but I never really stuck with either of them: I never had the lung power for trombone or the patience for piano.
+My first formal music lessons were on piano and trombone when I was 10 years old, but I never really stuck with either of them: I never had the lung power for trombone or the patience for piano.
 I taught myself guitar when I was 15, bass when I was 18, and drums when I was 19.
 During my time working at Trifecta Studio, I learned mandolin and harmonica, and got much better at the drums.
-I’ve since taken up baritone guitar, ukuleles (soprano, tenor and baritone), banjo, bajo sexto and sitar.
+I’ve since taken up baritone guitar, upright bass, ukuleles (soprano, tenor and baritone), banjo, bajo sexto and sitar.
 Piano still spooks me for some reason, though.

 I joke that I have a musical attention deficit, and just can’t manage to stick with one instrument.
 But it was actually a valuable skill in the studio: if a client needed a particular instrument on a recording, it was just about as easy for me to learn a part as to go through my list of instrumentalists’ phone numbers.
 Usually in the time it took just to get a response on the phone, I could learn a part and we could finish the recording.
 In my current recordings and with my current bands, I bounce back and forth between guitar, bass, mandolin and drums to fill whatever void we hear in the arrangement.